SOME ROUGH EDGE SMOOTHIN'

 His sexy lips trembled at the corners.
 "Know how to lap dance?"

-"Oh, please!
-Spare me the moral outrage.
+"Oh, please.
+Spare me the outrage.
 You are not the keeper of my values.
-Believe it or not, I don’t happen to have nice woman tattooed on my rear end," she said defiantly.
-"Now about those pink feathers -- would a wealthy man like you push a hundred-dollar bill down my cleavage for a few extra grunts and grinds?"
+Believe it or not, nice woman isn't tattooed on my rear end," she said defiantly.
+"Now, about those pink feathers - would a wealthy man like you push a hundred-dollar bill down my cleavage for a few extra grunts and grinds?"

 Based on past experience, she already knew the answer.